Facts You Should Know About Angina

 Angina is a medical name for chest pain.

-If you are having pain or pressure in the middle of your chest, left neck, left shoulder, or left arm, go immediately to the nearest hospital emergency department.
+- If you are having pain or pressure in the middle of your chest, left neck, left shoulder, or left arm, go immediately to the nearest hospital emergency department.
 Do not drive yourself.
 Call 911 for emergency transport.

-Angina, or angina pectoris, is the medical term used to describe the temporary chest discomfort that occurs when the heart is not getting enough blood.
+- Angina or angina pectoris, is the medical term used to describe the temporary chest discomfort that occurs when the heart is not getting enough blood.
 When the heart does not get enough blood, it can no longer function at its full capacity.

 - The discomfort of angina is temporary, meaning a few seconds or minutes, not lasting hours or all day.

 - An episode of angina is not a heart attack; however, having angina does mean you have an increased risk of having a heart attack.
-Angina can be a helpful warning sign if it makes the patient seek timely medical help and avoid a heart attack.
+Angina can be a helpful warning sign if it makes a person seek timely medical help and avoid a heart attack.

 - Prolonged or unchecked angina can lead to a heart attack or increase the risk of having a heart rhythm abnormality.
 Either of those could lead to sudden death.

-- numbness or tingling, or
+- Numbness or tingling, or